 You need to have a reading rate of more than 250 words per minute to demonstrate that you will be able to easily read through the textbooks without wasting much time.
 Some nursing schools may specify the minimum required reading rate which could be as high as 310 words per minute.

 The Importance of Contacting the Nursing School of your Choice

-Therefore, it is important that you contact the nursing school of your choice to get detailed information on how they interpret your NET scores in addition to other information like the conduct of NET, policies governing retests etc. The registration fee for taking the NET is about $25 for most nursing schools but there might be a slight variation to this amount for different schools.
+Therefore, it is important that you contact the nursing school of your choice to get detailed information on how they interpret your NET scores in addition to other information like the conduct of the test, policies governing retests etc. The registration fee for taking the test is about $25 for most nursing schools but there might be a slight variation to this amount for different schools.